tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 - Be careful, though.
 Small destroys its only competitive advantage by attempting to emulate the big guys when it comes to these areas:
   - **Establish committees** - The unwilling appoint the unfit to do the unnecessary.
   - **Govern by consensus** - Always produces mediocrity.
-  - **Create standardized systems to ensure compliance and uniformity** - Drains excitement and flexibility. ("Systems vs. Flexibility" has lots on this topic if you're interested-and you should be.)
+  - **Create standardized systems to ensure compliance and uniformity** - Drains excitement and flexibility. ("Systems vs. Flexibility" has a lot on this topic.
+If you're interested, you should be.)
-  - **Abdicate decision making to accommodate the lowest common denominator** - Compromise is the enemy of excellence.
+  - **Abdicate decision-making to accommodate the lowest common denominator** - Compromise is the enemy of excellence.
   - **Optimize for safe and no ripples** - Promotes the status quo.
   - **Attempt to grow by casually pleasing the masses instead of deeply pleasing the niche** - Homogenizes your product, service, and brand to the point they will be indistinguishable from everyone else's.
   - **Design "paint by number," standardized, year-end annual employee evaluations forms and processes** - Misses the point of coaching the performance and potential of your employees.